30 April 2026

 📷 Ben James

-After final whistle, you didn't need to look very far to witness both the joy and outpouring of emotions among the gathered people, not just the players.
-Here was the culmination of being part of a group of hard working and dedicated people - when the realisation of a dream which started over a year ago came to fruition.
+After the final whistle last Sunday, you didn't need to look very far to witness both the joy and outpouring of emotions among the gathered people, not just the players.
+Here was the culmination of being part of a group of hard working and dedicated people - at the moment the realisation of a dream which started over a year ago came to fruition.
 No shortage of dewey eyes nor exuberant celebrations on the green side in contrast with the overall disappointment from the red side.
 That's natural.

-The two ladies with black rucksacks (photo) are video journalist Caitlin Kelly (right) and our own Sammy Rowland (left).
+The lass with the black rucksack, taking the photo, is our own Sammy Rowland.
 A nasty knee injury ruined Sammy's season and so she had to watch from the sidelines from about half season - as she did every week.
 As far as we can tell, Sammy is going to win the national "Golden Ball" competiton for being the top goal scorer in the women's FA Cup.
 A sweetener perhaps but she would've loved to play in this game.
 She's not alone, Emily Dilliway and Kallie Balfour have missed out too.

 This may not be world cup football but the energy, commitment and emotion invested by all the people, including our own, are testament to how good things happen when people get an opportunity to thrive.